What happens if you don't pay your rates

 If you don't pay the debt and costs, the case will go to the magistrate's court on the day stated.

-If you want to dispute the amount or you have a legal matter to bring to the magistrate’s attention, you are required to attend court otherwise you don’t need to go to the court hearing.
+If you want to dispute the debt or have a legal matter to bring to the magistrate’s attention, you are required to attend court otherwise you don’t need to go to the court hearing.
 The court will usually award a decree.
-You will receive this two or three weeks after the hearing.
+You will receive notification shortly after the hearing.

 If you have difficulty paying your rates bill, you should contact LPS immediately:

 - 0300 200 7801